-The exceptional natural beauty and diversity of New Caledonia's lagoon, or rather lagoons, was internationally recognized in July 2008 with their inscription as a UNESCO World Heritage Site.6 Six marine clusters (60% of New Caledonia's lagoons) representing the main diversity of the coral reefs and associated ecosystems were listed as a serial site.
+The exceptional natural beauty and diversity of New Caledonia's lagoon, or rather lagoons, was internationally recognized in July 2008 with their inscription as a UNESCO World Heritage Site.
+Six marine clusters (60% of New Caledonia's lagoons) representing the main diversity of the coral reefs and associated ecosystems were listed as a serial site.
 In the words of the UNESCO World Heritage Committee: "these sites are of exceptional natural beauty, and contain diverse reefs of varying age from living reefs through to ancient fossil reefs, providing an important source of information on the natural history of Oceania".
-These sites are spread throughout New Caledonia and include the far north of the Main Island and the Loyalty Islands (Beautemps-Beaupré and Ouvéa Zones, the Entrecasteaux Reefs and the Great Northern Lagoon), the East Coast (North-Eastern Coastal Zone) and West Coast (Western Coastal Zone) of the Main Island, and its southern tip (Great Southern Lagoon Zone).
+These sites represent an area of 15,743 km2, to which can be added 12,871 km2 of buffer zones; the sites are spread throughout New Caledonia and include the far north of the Main Island and the Loyalty Islands (Beautemps-Beaupré and Ouvéa Zones, the Entrecasteaux Reefs and the Great Northern Lagoon), the East Coast (North-Eastern Coastal Zone) and West Coast (Western Coastal Zone) of the Main Island, and its southern tip (Great Southern Lagoon Zone).